tamiespinosa/Credit_Risk_Analysis/README.md

 ### <a name="RFC"></a>Classifier Models

-In this subsection we will be evaluating boostrapping and Random Forest [[2]](#2).
+In this subsection we will be evaluating boostrapping [[2]](#2).
 Out data consists of 68,470 low-risk applicants and 347 high-risk applicants.
 Given this, we will be mainly evaluating the model's performance with predicting high-risk applications.
+With the exceptions of the scaled models run, these models performed better than the ones used to address the class imbalance.

 #### <a name="BRF"></a>Balanced Random Forest